Nonparametric methods controlling the median of the false discovery proportion: Introduction

 Later a procedure for mFDP \emph{control} is proposed, which makes use of the mentioned FDP estimates.
 This mFDP controlling procedure evaluates the FDP estimates for different rejection regions, and then chooses a rejection region in such a way that the mFDP is at most $\gamma$.
 Since the FDP estimates used are not simultaneously valid $50\%$-confidence bounds, it is nontrivial to choose the rejection region in a way that leads to valid mFDP control.
-However, Theorem \ref{thmcontrol} states that this can be done.
-The manner of proving this result is new to our knowledge, since it is not based on closed testing or another familiar technique.
-Our methods are valid for finite samples and do not require independence.
+However, Theorems \ref{thmcontrol} and \ref{thmasymptcontrol} state that this can be done.
+The manner of proving these results is new to our knowledge, since it is not based on closed testing or another familiar technique.